Formal moduli problems with cohomological constraints: Representations of differential graded Lie algebras

 \item[(2)] The $\infty$-functor $C^*$ preserves small co-limits.
-Thus, $C^*$ admits a right adjoint $D$: $\cdg_k^{op} \rightarrow \Lie_k$ to which we refer as Koszul duality. \item[(3)] The unit map is an equivalence in $\dg_k$. \item[(4)] The following pair is an equivalence where $D(\dg_k)$ is the essential image of $\dg_k$ under the functor $D$.
-In addition, $D(\dg_k)$ contains essentially compact objects of $\Lie_k$. \end{itemize} \end{prop} The Koszul duality mentioned in the above proposition plays a crucial role in the proof of the following central result in derived deformation theory.
-We refer the reader to \cite{3} for a glimpse and to \cite{6} for a complete treatment.
+Thus, $C^*$ admits a right adjoint to which we refer as \textit{Koszul duality}. \item[(3)] The unit map is an equivalence in $\dg_k$. \item[(4)] The following pair is an equivalence where $D(\dg_k)$ is the essential image of $\dg_k$ under the functor $D$. \end{itemize} \end{prop} The Koszul duality mentioned in the above proposition plays a crucial role in the proof of the following central result in derived deformation theory.
+We refer the reader to \cite{6} for a complete treatment and to \cite{3} for a glimpse.
 Before stating this result, for the sake of completeness, we recall the definition of formal moduli problems which actually generalizes that of functors of artinian rings in the classical sense. \begin{defi} A functor $X: \dg_k \rightarrow \ens$ is called a formal moduli problem if the following conditions are fulfilled. \begin{itemize} \item[$(1)$] The space $X(k)$ is contractible. \item[$(2)$] For every pullback diagram

 in $\dg_k$, if $\pi_0(R_0)\rightarrow \pi_0(R_{01})\leftarrow\pi_0(R_1)$ are surjective, then the diagram of spaces